mehulagg/gitlab/doc/administration/index.md

 - The open core [GitLab Enterprise Edition (EE)](https://gitlab.com/gitlab-org/gitlab).

 You can [install either GitLab CE or GitLab EE](https://about.gitlab.com/install/ce-or-ee/).
-However, the features you have access to depend on your chosen [subscription](https://about.gitlab.com/pricing/).
+However, the features you have access to depend on your chosen subscription.

 GitLab Community Edition installations have access only to Free features.

-Non-administrator users can't access GitLab administration tools and settings.

 ## Installing and maintaining GitLab